WebexCC-SA/LAB-2352/docs/Labguide/Lab8.md

     **Perform actions:** Automated tasks in response to customer requests

-**Scripted: Linking the old with the new**
+### Scripted Agents: Linking the old with the new

-If you choose Scripted - it is similar to the Q&A and Task bot that is currently present in production
+If you choose Scripted - it is similar to the Q&A Bot and Task bot that is currently present in production

 <img align="middle" src="../images/lab8/2.gif" width="1000" />

 <br/>
 <br/>

-**Autonomous: Linking the old with the new **
+### Autonomous Agents: Whats new?

+Step by step guides are provided here: [Supported Languages](../images/lab8/3.pdf)

 <p style="text-align:center"><strong>Congratulations, you have officially completed the Autonomous AI lab! 🎉🎉 </strong></p>